 ADHD & Sexual Intimacy: Patterns Too Similar To Ignore

-More than a few of my support-group members were remarking to the effect of, “My husband (or wife) is happy having sex but never initiates it.
+More than a few of my support-group members reported a sexless marriage.
+Some say they have sex only when they initiate: “My husband (or wife) is happy having sex but never initiates it.
 That gets old fast.”

 Couple therapists tended to look for psychological, psychodynamic causes.
 The reported patterns, however, were too similar to ignore—and there were other common patterns as well.
 All pointing to A, D, H, and D.